 Designed by Texas and Oklahoma architect, Steve Chambers, this ranch home published in “Southern Living” in 1998 is undergoing renovation and an addition.
 The purpose of this second home for an active Dallas family is to ‘belong’ in the Hill Country and provide a casual place for friends and family to gather and enjoy a rural setting.
-See the conceptual sketches below for the additions to the home.
+Conceptual sketches for the additions to the home, above.

 In the Texas Hill Country, spring appears in brilliant shades of blue.
 Warmer days arrive with a tide of bluebonnets stretching across meadows as far as the eye can see.
 Amid this vast countryside, a house stands proudly on a gentle knoll in the distance.
 Its posture is positively Texan.